Sathischandra Edirisinghe

-Patikirige Sathischandra Edirisinghe (born 11 February 1941 as Patikirige Sathischandra Edirisinghe, සතිස්චන්ද්ර එදිරිසිංහ) [Sinhala] is an actor in Sri Lankan cinema, stage drama and television.
-Edirisinghe's career spans more than five decades in cinema, stage drama, and television.
+Kalasuri Patikirige Sathischandra Edirisinghe (සතිස්චන්ද්ර එදිරිසිංහ; 11 February 1941 – 23 December 2025) was a Sri Lankan actor in film, stage drama and television.
+Edirisinghe was an actor and director whose professional career in Sri Lankan cinema, theatre, and television spanned more than six decades.

-Personal life
+Background

-Sathischandra Edirisinghe was born on 11 February 1941 in Kelaniya as the sixth child of the family.
-His father, Patikirige Edirisinghe, was a Chief Supervisor of the Department of Cottage Industries.
-His mother, Ushettige Elizabeth Perera, was a housewife.
-He has one elder brother, the late Dharmasiri; four elder sisters - Techla Sandaseelee, late Florida Katherine, Mershia Sirima and Mary Elizabeth, and two younger brothers - Nimal Ranjith and Sunil.
-Youngest of the family, Sunil, is a singer in Sri Lankan music industry.
+Sathischandra Edirisinghe was born in Kelaniya on 11 February 1941 as the sixth child of the family.
+His father, Patikirige Edirisinghe, served as a chief supervisor in the Department of Cottage Industries, and his mother, Ushettige Elizabeth Perera, was a housewife.
+He had one elder brother, Dharmasiri; four elder sisters, Techla Sandaseelee, Florida Katherine, Mershia Sirima, and Mary Elizabeth; and two younger brothers, Nimal Ranjith and Sunil.
+His younger brother, Sunil Edirisinghe, is a singer in the Sri Lankan music industry.

-Sathischandra Edirisinghe completed his education from five schools.
-He started preschool career with Sir D. B. Jayatilaka Vidyalaya, then entered to Sri Dharmaloka College, Kelaniya, in 1947.
-After ten years in the school, Edirisinghe then moved to St. Mary's College, Elpitiya, in 1958 to completed A/L from art stream.
-In 1960, he entered Stafford College and in 1964, he completed his secondary education from Vidyodaya Pirivena, Maligakanda.
+Edirisinghe completed his education at five schools.
+He started his preschool career with Sir D. B. Jayatilaka Vidyalaya, then entered Sri Dharmaloka College, Kelaniya, in 1947.
+After ten years at the school, Edirisinghe then moved to St. Mary's College, Elpitiya, in 1958 to complete A/L from art stream.
+In 1960, he entered Stafford College, and in 1964, he completed his secondary education at Vidyodaya Pirivena, Maligakanda.

 In 1965, he married Kariyapperuma Arachchige Sriya Kariyapperuma.
-Sriya was born on November 7, 1941.
+Sriya was born on 7 November 1941.
 She met Sathischandra Edirisinghe at Sri Dharmaloka College, Kelaniya.
-They currently have three children - Udaya, Shashini, and Udara.
+They had three children, Udaya, Shashini, and Udara.

-The eldest son, Udaya Shashipriya, studied at S. Thomas' College, Gurutalawa.
-He currently handles his own business called "U and I Ceylon (Pvt) Ltd.".The middle child and daughter, Shashini studied at St. Paul's Balika Maha Vidyalaya, Kelaniya.
+The elder son, Udaya Shashipriya, studied at S. Thomas' College, Gurutalawa.
+He currently handles his own business, U and I Ceylon (Pvt) Ltd. The middle child and daughter, Shashini, studied at St. Paul's Balika Maha Vidyalaya, Kelaniya.
 She is a B.Com graduate and currently resides in Australia.
 The youngest child, Udara Asanga, studied at Royal College, Colombo.
 He is interested in textile and fashion designing in Australia.
 All are married.

+Edirisinghe died on 23 December 2025 at age 84 while receiving treatment at a private hospital in Thalawathugoda, Colombo.
+His remains were laid to rest for public rites at his residence on 24 December.
+The final rites were scheduled to take place at Kanatte Cemetery.